zhihui-dhc/aib-website/content/en-US/blog/hacker-bounty.md

 ~~~
 title: "Think Like a Hacker.
-Make it Big"
+Make It Big."
 slug: fundraiser-flow-bounty
 date: 2017-03-09
 author: The Cosmonauts